-- Sustainability Taskforce.
-In 2020, we formed a cross functional Sustainability Taskforce to identify projects throughout the organization that have the potential to reduce our environmental impact.
-The Taskforce prioritizes high impact projects, meets bi-weekly and is actively embedding a focus on sustainability across the organization.
-Regular updates are provided to our executive steering committee. - Ellen MacArthur Foundation.
-We are a member of the Ellen MacArthur Foundation Circular Economy 100 USA, which connects organizations that are rejecting the traditional linear economy in favor of a self-sustaining circular economy.
-This network brings together a diverse set of stakeholders to encourage collaboration on issues related to sustainability.
-The Ellen MacArthur Foundation advised us on the methodology used to create our proprietary Sustainability Calculator, which quantifies the greenhouse gasses, energy output and water usage offset by the most popular items consigned on our platform. - United Nations Climate Change's Fashion Industry Charter for Climate Action.
-In April 2019, we became the first company in the resale industry to join the UN Climate Change's Fashion Industry Charter for Climate Action, which aims to limit global warming within the fashion industry and inspire climate action.
-The Charter endeavors to achieve a 30% reduction in carbon emissions in the fashion industry by 2030 and net-zero emissions by 2050.
-We are helping to create a clear path to achieve the actions outlined in the Charter by joining the Charter's working group on promoting broader climate action. - Repair Program.
+- United Nations Climate Change's Fashion Industry Charter for Climate Action.
+In April 2019, we became the first company in the resale industry to join the United Nations Climate Change's Fashion Industry Charter for Climate Action, which aims to limit global warming within the fashion industry and inspire climate action.
+The charter endeavors to achieve a 50% reduction in carbon emissions in the fashion industry by 2030 and net zero emissions by 2050.
+We are currently developing a detailed plan to meet our target of reducing our total GHG emissions (Scope 1, Scope 2 and Scope 3) 50% by 2030, from our 2019 emissions baseline. - Repair Program.
 We have several repair and alteration programs that put our brand's mission into practice, further extending the life cycle of luxury goods.
 The repair services help reduce the number of condition-based rejections and create a streamlined process to help keep items in circulation.